sasssan/sassan-sadeghi/black-box-tester/README.md

 After each round of execution, a html report is generated at the */target/* directory.
 Test reports are labeled with system timestamp and archived in that directory.
 Open each report directory and open this file: *cucumber-html-reports/overview-features.html*.
 This is a powerful reporting tools that exposes all sorts of information about test results.
 Please refer to their GitHub page for further information: https://github.com/damianszczepanik/cucumber-reporting

 ## Navigating in the project
 The project structure is a standard gradle project.
 All the test code can be found in *src/test/java* and all the Cucumber feature files are located in *src/test/resources/features*.
 Anything specific to Petstore or Monefy applications is placed in a dedicated package or directory.
-To run the tests on an IDE, go to *src/test/java/com.n26.*.tests* and execute the TestNG test runner.
-For IntelliJ, you need to install the TestNG plugin.
+To run the tests on an IDE, go to *src/test/java/com.n26.\*.tests* and execute the TestNG test runner.
+For most IDEs like IntelliJ, you need to install the TestNG plugin.

 ## Further Comments